 7.45 a.m. - Breakfast Club opens with Laura

 Mrs Mepsted and the Office Team are always at the school gates to welcome you at the start of your school day.

 9.00 a.m. - Registration closes

 Mrs Mepsted and the Office Team are always at the school gates at the end of the school day.

 Admissions to The Pilgrim School

-For admission to the FS2 (Reception Class) the Primary Admission Booklets are usually available from the school office in the October of the year before admission.
-Completed Admission Forms are then sent to Medway Council who deal with the admission to The Pilgrim School.
+Medway Council deals with the admission to FS2 (Reception Class) via their online Parent Portal.
 We have a planned admission limit of 30 and parents who are unsuccessful in gaining a place at the school have a right of appeal via the Local Education Authority.

 Supplementary information form entry to The Pilgrim School introduced from September 2012.

 If you would like to apply to The Pilgrim School under the denomination preference your application must be supported by evidence that your child (or at least one parent/carer) is a regular worshipper (the level of attendance should be at least once a month) at a church affiliated to, or represented at "Churches Together in England" or the "Evangelical Alliance" and has been for at least 12 months prior to the application being made.